octue/octue-sdk-python/docs/creating_services/getting_started.md

 ## Add the service configuration file

-The service configuration file names the service and tells it things like where to store output data.
-Create an `octue.yaml` file, replacing `<handle>` with the value of `github_account` mentioned above and `<gcp-project-name>` with the name of the Google Cloud Platform project the Twined service network is deployed in.
-Check this and the other values with whoever manages your Twined service network, as they may be different (they can find them in the outputs of the Terraform modules used to deploy the service network).
+The service configuration file names the service and sets details like where to store output data.
+Create an `octue.yaml` file, replacing `<handle>` with your GitHub account handle and `<gcp-project-name>` with the name of the Google Cloud Platform project the Twined service network is deployed in. `<environment>` is "main" by default, but check with whoever deployed the Twined service network.

 ```yaml
 services: